Ili-Ili, Tulog Anay

 "Ili-Ili, Tulog Anay" (lit.
 'Little One, Sleep for a While') is a traditional Hiligaynon lullaby that originated in Iloilo, located in the Visayas, Philippines.
 The song is typically sung by a caregiver to a child, and it references a mother who is away buying bread.
 Although the original composer of the lullaby is unknown, a transcription of its music and lyrics was published in Folk Songs: Songs of the Visayas by Priscilla Magdamo in 1957.
 The lullaby gained renewed popularity after being featured in the Filipino supernatural horror film White Lady (2006).

+Remakes

+A modernized remake by the Pinoy pop boy group Alamat in collaboration with Lyca Gairanod, titled "ILY ILY", was released in 2022 and references parents working as overseas Filipino workers.

 In popular culture

-The Filipino supernatural horror film titled White Lady was released by Regal Films in 2006 and featured the lullaby in a haunting and eerie context.
+The Filipino supernatural horror film White Lady, released by Regal Films in 2006, featured the lullaby in a haunting and eerie context.
 The film starred Pauleen Luna and Angelica Panganiban.

+In season 2, episode 7 of the television series The Pitt, Dr. Trinity Santos (played by Isa Briones) sings the song to calm down a baby.